 What to Buy Instead of Melamine

 Perhaps you are taking inventory of your mish mash of tableware accrued over time and realize it's time to switch to quality tableware that is safe, durable and aesthetically appealing.
-Whether you are upsizing to a new house, renovating your kitchen, or just want to be health conscious for your family, we recommend Made In's porcelain tableware.
+Whether you've recently moved into a new home, just renovated your kitchen, or simply want to be health conscious, we recommend Made In's porcelain tableware.
 It is made in England from high quality clay that is fully vitrified, making them highly durable and commpletely non-porous (keeping out water and bacteria).
 Fully glazed, these plates are protected from scratches from your forks and knives and are dishwasher safe, microwave safe, freezer safe, and won't leach toxic chemicals (like melamine) even when reheating that tomato soup in the microwave.
-You can even build your own set on Made In's site.

 Editors Note: Fun fact, both "porcelain" and "china" describe the same type of ceramicware.
 The term "porcelain" is more commonly used in Europe while "china" is more commonly used in the United States.